rochiecuevas/shared_accommodations/Airbnb Listings Data /README.md

     dates2.append(i[0:7])
 ```

-6. The data different lists can now be placed into a dataframe.
+6. The different lists can now be placed into a dataframe.

 ```python
 # create a new dataframe containing the lists of dates, neighbourhoods, property types, and daily rates